MileHacker Logo

 Outdoor Pursuits

-Cycling the Loire à Vélo or exploring châteaux: Spring (April-May) and early autumn (September-October) have ideal moderate temps and less congestion.
+Cycling along the Loire à Vélo or exploring châteaux: Spring (April-May) and the beginning of autumn (September-October) have ideal moderate temps and less congestion.

 Cultural Immersion